 Laurie’s second feature film, ABOUT SCOUT aka SCOUT, based on her award winning script was released in 2016 both theatrically and on VOD and DVD after a successful festival run.
 The film stars India Ennenga, Ellen Burstyn, Danny Glover, Jane Seymour, Nikki Reed and James Frecheville.

-Laurie has written three other optioned feature scripts: THE NIGHT SWIMMER currently in development, WATERMOON, a ghostly thriller, and MONKEY RIVER, a family film, which she co-wrote with Jay C. Key, which won the Grand Prize in the PAGE Screenwriting Competition.
+Laurie is currently in development on the feature film, THE NIGHT SWIMMER, and a television pilot, THE NARRATIVE.
+She has written two other optioned feature scripts: WATERMOON, a ghostly thriller, and MONKEY RIVER, a family film, which won the Grand Prize in the PAGE Screenwriting Competition.

-Laurie has worked as a freelance director, writer and editor for hundreds of feature films, television shows, music videos, documentaries, web series and on branded content, including such television documentaries as; SHOCK VIDEO, an HBO feature doc, A & E’s documentary series HEROES, MADE IN THE USA, a six part TV series for Channel 4 in the U.K. and NELSON SULLIVAN’S WORLD OF WONDER, a one hour video diary about the NY club scene in the 80’s.
+Laurie has worked as a freelance director, writer and editor on television shows, music videos, documentaries, web series and branded content, including such television documentaries as; SHOCK VIDEO, an HBO feature doc, A & E’s documentary series HEROES, MADE IN THE USA, a six part TV series for Channel 4 in the U.K. and NELSON SULLIVAN’S WORLD OF WONDER, a one hour video diary about the NY club scene in the 80’s.
 Her television work has twice been nominated for an ACE Award.